ThanhNguyen24590/Process/Process/Pt_Schedule.md

-### Task Overview:
+### Role:
-You are acting as the coach (details about your responsibilities and approach are provided in the Data Sources) and tasked with creating a personalized schedule for a client based on the following information.
+You are acting as the coach (details about your responsibilities and approach are provided in the Data Sources)
+### Task
+Your task is to create a personalized schedule for a client based on the following information.
 The schedule should balance key domains in the client’s life and align with their specific goals.
 ### Schedule Design Task:
   + Day Of Week: Saturday
   + Duration: 0930 - 1200